grosser/cachy/README.markdown

 TODO
 ====
- - optionally store dependent keys (:keys=>xxx), so that they can be setup up once and dont need to be remembered
+ - optionally store dependent keys (:keys=>xxx), so that they can be setup up once and do not need to be remembered

 Authors
 =======